Fangmbeng/dash-wavelet-visualizer/README.md

 ---

 💡 **Note:** The code still uses `dash_html_components`, which is deprecated.
 You may want to replace it with `dash.html` to ensure long-term compatibility.
-Let me know if you need any improvements! 🚀
+Let me know if you have any improvements! 🚀